lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 **Arrays**

 Array literals don't contain spaces after the left square bracket and before the right one.
-The included items are one below other, having aligned by their name first symbol.
-First element is on the declaration's line.
+The included items are one below another, being aligned by their name's first letter/symbol.
+The first element is on the declaration's line.
 The right square bracket goes on the same line with the last item.
-If items are rather short and can be read easiliy (e.g., integer literals) it's acceptable to have them all on the one line.
+If items are rather short and can be read easily (e.g., integer literals) it's acceptable to have them all on the one line.

 **Do**: